2yr. Mini-Calendars $5.Tr/Tr (Only)2 Yrs 2015-2016

 * Purchase a personalized Daywatch Weekly Calendar, and get a FREE Designer Wheel ($5.) & Symbol-Key - PLUS (for a limited time) a FREE Mini Monthly-Calendar

 These Personalized Astrological Weekly Calendars are for the professional.
-They include the exact times for all daily Transit to Transit aspects with the void of course moon, plus the exact time of all personal Transit to Natal aspects; the Progressed and Solar Arc aspects, and personal void of course moon - all in symbol format.
+They are calculated using the 'Ptolemy' Aspect set, and include the exact times for all daily Transit to Transit aspects with the void of course moon, plus the exact time of all personal Transit to Natal aspects; the Progressed and Solar Arc aspects, and personal void of course moon - all in symbol format.
 No interpretation text is included, but plenty of room to write your appointments and make notes.(Exact Birth Time, and City of Residence location required).
 Report length approximately one page per week (12 Mo.= 48 Pages).
+If you would like a different aspect set, please request in the comments section of the order form.

 #1 Orientation: Portrait or Landscape